HOW MUCH IS YOUR SEMI-TRUCK ACCIDENT WORTH?

 Truck drivers are held to these strict rules and regulations for one very good reason: to help keep everyone on our roadways safer.
 Truck drivers make their livings by putting miles behind them, and the booming trucking industry sometimes pushes them beyond the parameters of established regulations.
 The fact is, however, that overworked truck drivers are dangerous truck drivers.
 If a negligent truck driver leaves you or your loved one injured, you need the professional guidance that only a dedicated legal team at an 18-wheeler accident law firm can provide.

-Semi-Truck are Subject to Federal and State Safety Standards
+Semi-Trucks are Subject to Federal and State Safety Standards

 Trucking accidents are so potentially dangerous that both the State of California and the federal government impose regulations from nearly every conceivable safety angle: